cvanaret/Uno/joss/paper.md

 These components can be found across major paradigms such as sequential quadratic programming, interior-point methods, and augmented Lagrangian methods, but these are usually developed as separate solver families.
 Algorithmic ideas are typically tested at the level of complete solvers, rather than individual components.

-There is therefore a need for a framework that makes algorithmic components explicit within a unified and consistent architecture.
+These observations motivate the development of a unified and composable framework in which algorithmic components are made explicit.

 # State of the field

 Popular solvers such as IPOPT [@wachter2006implementation], KNITRO [@byrd2006], and SNOPT [@gill2005] are robust and efficient, but they are typically monolithic: parameter tuning is exposed while internal components remain rigid.
-These solvers act mainly as black-box engines.
+These solvers are primarily designed for end users rather than algorithmic experimentation.
 Testing new algorithmic variants usually requires intrusive modification or reimplementation.

-This motivates the development of a framework built upon composable, algorithmic building blocks.

 # Unification framework